‘Avengers: Infinity War’: Here’s our ranking of Marvel’s MCU movies

 On May 2, 2008, Tony Snark uttered the words “I am Iron Man” and one of the most lucrative film franchises was thus born.
 Launching Marvel as a movie studio, Iron Man marked the start of the Marvel Cinematic Universe and its ever-growing slate of films.
 Fast forward to the present day and last year’s blockbusters Black Panther, Avengers: Infinity War, and Ant-Man and the Wasp have earned $3.7 billion worldwide.

-The MCU’s growth shows no signs of slowing, with Venom, Captain Marvel, and Avengers 4 just some of the soon-to-be hits currently in the pipeline.
-To mark the ten-year anniversary of the MCU and its bright future ahead, we’re taking a look at the twenty movies that make up the cinematic universe, ranked from worst to best.
+In 2019, the MCU’s growth shows no signs of slowing, with Venom, Captain Marvel, and Avengers: Endgame in cinemas and VOD and Dark Phoenix dropping very soon.
+To mark the sad loss of visionary Stan Lee and the release of Avengers: End Game, we’re taking a look at twenty movies that make up the Marvel Cinematic Universe, ranked from worst to best.